Meal: History

 Breakfast before the 1800s was usually just toast or some variation of gruel or porridge and the main meal was dinner.
 Peasants (which were the majority in every country) had dinner around noon, after six or seven hours of work.

 Then, in the late 1700s and the 1800s, people began to work further from home, and the midday meal had to become something light, just whatever they could carry to work (lunch).
 They began to eat dinner (the main meal) in the evening.

 Eating the meal

 Throughout history, meals were normally communal affairs.
 People got together, shared the food, and perhaps talked over the day.

 In the 21st century, an increasing number of adults in developed countries eat most or all of their meals alone.
 Although more people are eating alone, research suggests that many people do not consider a "meal" a solo act, but rather commensal dining.
-It is unclear whether people eating alone eat more, less, or the same amount of food compared to people eating in groups, partly because of differences in whether they are eating alone at home or eating alone in restaurants.
+It is unclear if people eating alone eat more, less, or the same amount of food compared to people eating in groups, partly because of differences in whether they are eating alone at home or eating alone in restaurants.

 Restaurants have responded to the increasing number of people eating alone by accepting reservations for solo diners and installing bar seating and large tables that solo diners can share with others.